 Facilities and resources

 At Derby you’ll discover cutting-edge learning resources to help you get to grips with the up-to-the-minute technology and information used by finance professionals across the globe.
-Our Bloomberg Financial Markets Lab has been established in partnership with Bloomberg, the international business and financial information leader, to enrich your learning.
-We’re one of the few universities in the UK offering direct use of Bloomberg data, information and analytics.
+Our Financial Markets Lab has been established in partnership with Bloomberg, the international business and financial information leader, to enrich your learning.

 Projects in the lab give you exciting insights into what it is like to work on a trading floor in the financial district.
-You’ll have access to analysis of current affairs from Bloomberg Intelligence and to a wealth of data, including company and director profiles from around the world.
+You’ll have access to analysis of current affairs from a wealth of financial data, including company and director profiles from around the world.
 As part of your degree, you can even work towards the Bloomberg Market Concepts Certificate to add substance to your CV.

-University of Derby students have access to real live Bloomberg data and can experience what it’s like to work on a trading floor in our Bloomberg Financial Markets Lab.
+University of Derby students have access to real live financial data and can experience what it’s like to work on a trading floor in our Financial Markets Lab.

 Our teaching team conducts significant research which is influencing current debates about key economic and financial issues.
 Our lecturers publish widely, including one of the main economics textbooks used in universities.